Alice Lex-Nerlinger: Career

-For twenty years Lex-Nerlinger was part of an international avant-garde photography scene which centred on the Neues Shehen ('New Vision') emerging in Germany, a style she embraces in her straight photography of the period, all with a feminist ethos, and was represented in the 1929 in the Stuttgart showing of Film und Foto.
+For twenty years Lex-Nerlinger was part of an international avant-garde photography scene which centred on the Neues Sehen ('New Vision') emerging in Germany, a style she embraces in her straight photography of the period, all with a feminist ethos, and was represented in the 1929 in the Stuttgart showing of Film und Foto.
 Especially interested in the situation of her sisterhood, her documentary photography including the 1928 series Working Women, the subjects are shown yoked to the machinery of industry.
 The poultry breeder poses half-hidden behind chicken-wire, or the seamstress is bent over her sewing machine, dreaming, in double-exposure of the carefree happiness of her girlhood, while the typist frustratedly scrubs at a misprint with an eraser.

-She was the only woman photographer represented in Werner Graeff's (1901–1978) influential and now rare 1929 book Es kommt der neue Fotograf! ('Here comes the new photographer!’) published in Berlin by H. Reckendorf, with her political photomontage of that year in which the photographic medium enables her multiplication of figures of authority, soldiers and police, commanded by the raised fist of the bosses to surround the bewildered workers, locked out of their workplace during industrial action.
+in 1929, she was among photographers included in Werner Graeff's (1901–1978) Es kommt der neue Fotograf! ('Here comes the new photographer!'), published in Berlin by Hermann Reckendorf, a German orientalist, arabist and literary scholar. and was the only woman represented in the volume.
+Her contribution was a political photomontage of the same year.
+In it she depicted soldiers and police, multiplied through photographic means, encircling a group of workers locked out of their workplace during industrial action; the figures of authority are directed by a raised fist representing the employers.